masterchief-Dave/e-commerce-app-ts-nextjs/README.md

 resend

 things to do
-1. move the backend code into my api
+1. move the backend code into my api (in progress)
 2. send activation email after a user registers
-3. do reset password and forgot password
+3. do reset password and forgot password (done)
 4.

 the flow for the login